Linus4/eldritchinstinct/eldritch-instinct-srd.md

 Consider three [kinds of information](https://diyanddragons.blogspot.com/2019/10/landmark-hidden-secret.html) (by Anne on diyanddragons.blogspot.com):

 **Landmark** information is everything that is immediately visible when you enter a room.
 The Warden gives this kind of information to the players for *free*.\
 **Hidden** information can only be learned if players specifically ask for it and directly interact with the fiction.
 It often comes at a cost: first, you probably have to spend some *time* to examine the object.
-Looking in the right place yields immediate results, but a general search of a room takes 1 turn (10 minutes).
+Looking in the right place yields immediate results, but a general search of a room takes about 15 minutes.
 Second, you expose your PC to *risk* as you have to be close enough to touch the object you want to investigate.\
 **Secret** information always comes at a cost and there is a *chance for failure*.
 In general, information should almost *never* be secret.
 If players interact with the fictional world, they will get answers.

 Finding clues should not present a challenge to players, and there are no mechanics for exploration in Eldritch Instinct.
 Rather, it is a conversation between the players and the Warden: when describing a location, the Warden begins by setting the mood and presenting landmark information, which often functions as threads, that the players can pull for more information.
 The players may then ask questions and describe their PC’s actions in order to uncover hidden information.
 The Warden answers truthfully, but should make sure that characters receive information that is appropriate to their occupation.
 The Warden should encourage the players to state what they want to know and what their characters do to figure it out.